5 Critical Signs You Need a Field Service Inspection for Pipe Supports

 NPS 4 and larger systems that operate above 750°E (400°C or above 1,025 psi (7,100 kPa)

-Other systems may be included as CPS by an Operating Company, based on their judgment.
+Other systems may be included as CPS by an operating company, based on their judgment.
 Appendix V of the code is titled ‘Recommended Practice for Operation, Maintenance, and Modification of Power Piping Systems’.
-This addendum is non-mandatory; however many Power Industry operating companies’ insurance carriers are now invoking Appendix V with increasing frequency, and this is affecting the conditions of their agreements with the operating companies.
+This addendum is non-mandatory; however, many power industry operating companies’ insurance carriers are now invoking Appendix V with increasing frequency, and this is affecting the conditions of their agreements with the operating companies.

 Piping Technology and Products Inc. (PT&P) has for some time been performing surveys and assessments in accordance with part H of Par.
 140, which requires hot and cold walk-down readings and assessment of pipe supports, operated within the creep regime of the pipe.
 These assessments are helpful in identifying, sagging lines, deformation of supports, and damage caused by upset conditions, and/or incidents, attributable to operational malfunctions, dynamic/thermal or hydraulic events.